DSL-Lab/DSL-Lab.github.io/_posts/2025-08-18-diff-distill.md

 <span style="color: orange; font-weight: bold;">Sampling</span>: Same as CM.
 A combination of $$\gamma$$-sampling and classifier-free guidance.

 The formulation of these objectives is majorly built on the Flow Map Matching<d-cite key="boffi2025build"></d-cite>.
-Similar to the trick in training [Meanflow](#meanflow) and [CMs](#consistency-models), they add a `stopgrad` operator to the loss to make the objective practical.
+Similar to the trick in training [Meanflow](#meanflow) and [CMs](#consistency-models), they add a `stopgrad` operator to the loss to stabilize training and make the objective practical.
 In their appendix, they provide a detailed proof of why these objectives are equivalent to the objectives in Flow Map Matching<d-cite key="boffi2025build"></d-cite>.

 <details>
 <summary>Loss type</summary>